knewplay/oop-fundamentals/oop_fundamentals.md

 Note that I have removed the `name` attribute from the constructor.
 This is because each subclass will represent a specific type of monster, making the `name` attribute redundant.

 Now, we will create subclasses for specific types of monsters, such as Goblin, Dragon, and Zombie.
-Each subclass will inherit from the `Monster` class and can add its own unique attributes and methods:
+Each subclass will inherit from the `Monster` class and can add its own unique attributes and methods.
+The keyword extends is used to indicate that a new class is derived from an existing class, inheriting its properties and methods while allowing additional functionality to be defined in the subclass.

 ```python
 # ======== Subclasses ========